 Top 3 reasons to put a composting toilet in a vintage Airstream

-There are several reasons why anyone renovating or rebuilding a vintage Airstream would install a composting toilet rather than replace the original toilet with a standard RV throne.
+There are several reasons why anyone renovating or rebuilding a vintage Airstream would install a composting toilet rather than replace the original toilet with a standard motorhome throne.

 In this blog post, Crystal McCullough, vintage Airstream enthusiast and renovation expert, takes a look at the top reasons to put a composting toilet in your vintage Airstream.